The books that have inspired me

 You are a Badass

 You are the hero of your own story, we all are.
+Every great business coach (including me) will tell you so.
 And everybody loves a hero.
-Stop short selling yourself.
+Stop short-selling yourself.

 Dead Set on Living

-My therapist made me order it.
+My therapist made me order this book and I understood why about five pages in.
 We all have unhealthy behaviors and coping mechanisms we developed to survive.
 Now it’s time to let those go.